-Developments in the data protection and consumer protection sectors are likely to feature as major focus areas for the Cayman Islands in the next year or two.
-Following the implementation of data protection legislation in September 2019, operators in the aviation industry will need to put policies and procedures in place to ensure they meet their obligations under the legislation.
+Developments in the data protection and consumer protection sectors continue to be an area of major focus for the Cayman Islands.
+Following the implementation of the Data Protection Act (2021 Revision), operators in the aviation industry will need to put policies and procedures in place to ensure they meet their obligations under the legislation.